 Common Career Paths for Marriage / Family Therapist

-Marriage & Family Therapists often transition into upper-level roles like Licensed Marriage and Family Therapist, for which the average compensation is $53K per year.
-Licensed Clinical Social Workers or Clinical Supervisors are common next-step roles for Marriage & Family Therapists moving up in their careers; annual pay for Licensed Clinical Social Workers is $5K higher on average, and it's $6K higher for Clinical Supervisors.
+Many Marriage & Family Therapists transition into upper-level Licensed Marriage and Family Therapist positions.
+Licensed Marriage and Family Therapists earn a median of $53K per year.
+Licensed Clinical Social Workers or Clinical Supervisors are common next-step roles for Marriage & Family Therapists moving up in their careers; annual pay for Licensed Clinical Social Workers is $4K higher on average, and it's $5K higher for Clinical Supervisors.

 Popular Skills for Marriage / Family Therapist